bahamas10/windows-bash-ssh-agent/README.md

 http://daveeddy.com/2017/10/18/persistent-sshagent-on-bash-on-ubuntu-on-windows/

 The above blog post illustrates all of the steps required to make this work.
-You can run the included `install` script to put the script files into place (as symlinks).
+You can run the included `install` script to put the script files into place.

 ```